Glossopdale School: Admissions

 Until 2018, the school was spread over three sites; Hadfield, Glossop and Talbot House.
 The youngest students attended Hadfield site on Newshaw Lane, Hadfield.
 When the students moved into Year 9 they moved to Glossop Site on Talbot Road, Glossop.
 There was also a Sixth Form College in the historic 19th-century Talbot House, also on Talbot Road.
 In 2016 construction began on a new building on the Hadfield site, designed to merge all 3 previous sites into one building, which opened in 2018.
 The school was part of a successful pilot scheme, and subsequently offers C3 – a combined humanities curriculum – to Years 7 and 8.
 Glossopdale has also taken part in several teachers' television documentaries.
 Debbie McGloin was appointed as the headteacher in 2018, replacing Steven Playford.

-In June 2018, the brand new school building was opened to students and to the public.
-The new building includes state-of-the-art facilities, from a community room to a large multi-use sports hall.
+In June 2018, the new school building was opened to students and to the public.
+The new building includes facilities, from a community room to a large multi-use sports hall.

-In 2022, Glossopdale saw the completion of the new Extension Building, a brand new building with eight classrooms over two floors, and a new multi-use sports ground.
+In 2022, Glossopdale saw the completion of the new Extension Building, a new building with eight classrooms over two floors, and a new multi-use sports ground.
 Since the extension was built, admission capacity increased by 35 students per year group.